ayush1470/DSA-Java/README.md

-# To see Java Code open src directory.
+# To see Java Code open src -> Main.java.